maartenpaul/spheroidAnalysis/README.md

 [Spheroids Microsam](images/spheroids_microsam.png)

+## Requirements
+- Fiji/ImageJ
+- Python 3.8+
+- CUDA-capable GPU (recommended)
+- Conda package manager

 ## Scripts and Files
 - convert_RGB_to8bit_.ijm
-  - Fiji script used to preprocess data micro-sam which requires 8-bit images as input for the finetuning
+  - Fiji script used to preprocess data micro-sam which requires 8-bit images as input for the fine-tuning
 - Make_overlays_labelMap_.ijm
-  - Fiji cript to convert labelmaps to Fiji ROIs and overlay images from a set of images.
+  - Fiji script to convert label maps to Fiji ROIs and overlay images from a set of images.
 - Make_PDX_montages_.ijm
   - Fiji script to make a image montage of images in batch
 - sam_finetuning_own.ipynb
-  - Jupyter notebook which contains all code for finetuning of our spheroid segmentation models, run predictio on the data sets and accompanying script to extract measurements from
+  - Jupyter notebook which contains all code for fine-tuning of our spheroid segmentation models, run prediction on the data sets and accompanying script to extract measurements from
 - environment.yml
   - Conda environment file used to run the jupyter notebook